r0zetta/alien_ecology/README.md

 Statistics from the last 100 active agents were graphed during all experiments.
 Although values in genome store always rose during training, the last 100 active agents never improved.
 For evolving agents, this is understandable - many crossovers and mutations will create neural networks that perform poorly.
 However, active learning agents should be expected to improve over time, and this did not happen.

-Even after long periods of training (many hours or even overnight), when the simulation is run in inference mode, most of the policies captured in the genome store simply didn't perform well.
+Even after long periods of training (many hours or even overnight), when the simulation was run in inference mode, most of the policies captured in the genome store simply didn't perform well.

 # Technical details